By Madeleine Ortiz

-The doctor’s office can be an intimidating place for anyone, but especially for those living with excess weight and obesity – and that’s if you manage to convince yourself you deserve to seek help from a healthcare professional.
+The doctor’s office can be an intimidating place for anyone, but especially for those living with excess weight and obesity.
 According to Obesity Canada, most people living with overweight and obesity believe their weight is their fault… and their sole responsibility.
 This is a dangerous mindset, the authors of the guidelines say, because it prevents people from seeking the support they need.

 5. Assumptions about treatment can hinder results.

 Even if you’ve decided to seek medical help for obesity, your negative self-talk and internalized weight bias can prevent you from seeing the results you seek.
 A majority of patients that have internalized weight bias have experienced a less effective treatment.
-Authors of the guidelines hypothesize that this is because patients who don’t believe in themselves or their worthiness of good health are less likely to be compliant.
-And even those who are compliant are more likely to blame themselves and never seek a follow-up appointment if a treatment isn’t working.
+Authors of the guidelines hypothesize that this is because patients who don’t believe in themselves or their worthiness of good health are less likely to be stick with a treatment.
+And even those who stay compliant with a treatment are more likely to blame themselves and never seek a follow-up appointment if a treatment isn’t working.

-One thing everyone needs to understand about obesity is that, like many other chronic medical conditions, treatment is going to be different for everyone.
-Many people will require a combination of tools and treatments and a few rounds of trial and error before seeing significant or long-term results.
+One thing everyone needs to understand about obesity is that, like many other chronic medical conditions, successful treatment is going to be different for everyone.
+Many people will require a combination of tools and treatments, and sometimes a few rounds of trial and error, before seeing significant long-term results.
 It’s important to set aside guilt or pride during the treatment process and talk with your doctor about any barriers you encounter or anticipate.

-Yes, you hold the key to reaching a healthier weight , but not in the way that you (and much of society) thinks you do.
-Managing obesity involves recognizing your own distorted thinking and internalized bias and then doing the difficult work of educating yourself on the science of obesity, retraining your thoughts and practicing self-compassion. .
-Only then will you be able to stop the self-sabotage and seek out the treatment that exists…. and you deserve.
+Yes, you hold the key to reaching a healthier weight, but not in the way that you (and much of society) thinks you do.
+Managing obesity involves recognizing distorted thinking and internalized bias, and then doing the difficult work of educating yourself on the science of obesity, retraining your thoughts and practicing self-compassion.
+Only then will you be able to seek out the treatment that exists…. and you deserve.

 To learn more about ways to keep weight off, click here.